 Year 7 Literacy and Numeracy Catch-up Premium

-The literacy and numeracy catch-up premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2.
+The literacy and numeracy catch-up premium gave state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2.
 Funding has been cut and our last payment was for the 2019-20 academic year.

 Students who may need extra support from the year 7 catch up premium are identified from their standard KS2 scores.
 We also use year 7 reading and spelling ages and a numeracy paper to decide the best way to use funding, selecting programmes and approaches that we know are effective.

 - Catch up sessions delivered during form time

 In literacy and numeracy, prior attainment was assessed and students were allocated targets accordingly.
 Students were assessed at the end of the programme and their progress against these targets was assessed with the following results: